Blasteroids: Gameplay

-Boss

 Mukor is the alien boss, appearing after all sectors are cleared of asteroids.
 He will try to ram the player and will send miniature enemy ships to aid him.
 Mukor has tentacles which all must be shot multiple times to be destroyed.
 Once all tentacles are gone, Mukor is defeated and he will leave some special equipment.
 He will reappear in the next galaxy with a larger number of tentacles, making him harder to defeat.
 Mukor must be defeated in all galaxies to be fully conquered and for the player to win the game.

-Multiplayer

 A second player can join the game at any time by pressing the Fire button, using 1 credit and turning Blasteroids into a multiplayer game.
-Both players can cooperate by covering each other, as well as by docking their ships into the Starlet.
+Both players can cooperate by covering each other, and by docking their ships into the Starlet.
 Docking is possible if one ship is a Speeder, and the other is a Warrior; flying over each other will turn the Speeder into a stationary Turret with more firepower, on top of the Warrior, which turns into a Spiaret, with less firepower but full control.
 The ships undock when either player transforms their ship into something else again.
 The first player to exit through the Exit Portal gets a large bonus and control of the Galactic Map.

+Reception

+In 1989, Computer and Video Games magazine gave Blasteroids the "C+VG Hit" award.